 Big cats such as lions and tigers are awe-inspiring, beautiful animals.
-People are often intrigued by keeping big wild cats as pets, but what kind of pets do tigers, lions, bobcats, and other big cats make?
+People are often intrigued by keeping big wildcat species as pets, but what kind of pets do tigers, lions, bobcats, and other big cats make?

 The large cats such as lions, tigers, leopards, and cougars are even more problematic.
 Even if they are not overtly aggressive, their natural tendencies must be remembered.
-They are predators, and even at play, their huge size and strength can make them a threat.
+They are predators; even at play, their huge size and strength can make them a threat.

 The Captive Wildlife Safety Act

-The Captive Wildlife Safety Act was introduced and passed in the US House of Representatives in 2004 to address the problems of availability of wild cats as pets.
-This Act prohibits the interstate and foreign trade in exotic cats, including lions, tigers, leopards, cheetahs, jaguars and cougars for the pet trade.
-Circuses, zoos, wildlife rehabilitators and some other licensed facilities are exempt.
+The Captive Wildlife Safety Act was introduced and passed in the U.S. House of Representatives in 2004 to address the problems of availability of wild cats as pets.
+This law prohibits the interstate and foreign trade in exotic cats, including lions, tigers, leopards, cheetahs, jaguars, and cougars for the pet trade.
+Circuses, zoos, wildlife rehabilitators, and some other licensed facilities are exempt.
 This legislation was introduced with the sole purpose of making these big cats unavailable to the pet trade, although it is not an outright ban on ownership.
-I am not sure how much of an impact this law would have, really, but it is a good start in reducing the ownership of pet tigers, lions, and other large cats.
+Within-state breeders may still operate legally in some states.

 If owning a big cat still intrigues you, here are some factors to consider:

-- You will need to find a veterinarian that is willing to treat your wild cat (this will not be easy!).
+- You will need a veterinarian that is willing to treat your animal, and it is difficult to find one.

 - All big (wild) cats have sharp claws and teeth and can be quite destructive.